lsst-tstn/tstn-020/index.rst

         default: hex_m1_hex_202003.yaml
         constant_hex: hex_m1_202003_constant_hex.yaml

-    You wish to add a new configuration label called m1_hex, but then make the `constant_hex` be the default.
+    Say you wish to add a new configuration label called, `m1_hex`, and then make the `constant_hex` be the default.
     Therefore, the file would become:

     ::